 - Emergency resolutions are resolutions based on events that take place after the initial sixty-day deadline, and up to twenty-four hours prior to the voting plenary.
 The twenty-four hour deadline may be waived in the event that an emergency resolution is non-controversial as determined by the Resolutions Committee and confirmed by the actual vote.
 Emergency resolutions must comply with all resolution requirements not related to timeliness.

-For more information on Resolutions, Constitution and Bylaws Amendments, see the NLG Bylaws, Section 8 (Voting Procedures).
+For more information on Resolutions, Constitution and Bylaws Amendments, see the NLG Bylaws, Section 8.

 Process for Submitting Proposals

-- Proposed resolutions, bylaws amendments, and constitutional amendments must be emailed in attachment form by July 15, 2021 Midnight (Pacific Standard Time).
+- Proposed resolutions, bylaws amendments, and constitutional amendments must be emailed in attachment form by August 1, 2022, Midnight (Pacific Time).
 Late submissions will not be accepted.

-- Early submission of resolutions, bylaw amendments and constitutional amendments is encouraged, as resolutions often require edits to be made for submissions to be in full accordance with the procedural requirements.
+- Early submission is encouraged, as resolutions and amendments often require edits to be made for submissions to be in full accordance with the procedural requirements.